Ben Cline: 2020

 Cline was reelected in 2020 with 64.7% of the vote, defeating Democrat Nicholas Betts.

+2022

+Cline was reelected in 2022 with 64.4% of the vote, defeating Democrat Jennifer Lewis.
+The election took place in the newly redrawn 6th district following reapportionment.

 Tenure

 Cline's assignments in the House include serving on the Judiciary Committee, which includes some responsibilities regarding the Mueller Report.

 In December 2020, Cline was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
 Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.

-In September 2021, Cline was among 75 House Republicans to vote against the National Defense Authorization Act of 2022, which contains a provision that would require women to be drafted.

-Cline was among 19 House Republicans to vote against the final passage of the 2022 National Defense Authorization Act.

-Immigration

-Cline voted against the Further Consolidated Appropriations Act of 2020 which authorizes DHS to nearly double the available H-2B visas for the remainder of FY 2020.

-Cline voted against Consolidated Appropriations Act (H.R.
-1158) which effectively prohibits ICE from cooperating with Health and Human Services to detain or remove illegal alien sponsors of unaccompanied alien children (UACs).

-Syria

-In 2023, Cline was among 47 Republicans to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+On January 6, 2021, Cline voted against certifying the election of President-elect Biden.

+According to an algorithm developed by researchers at FiveThirtyEight, although Cline is a member of the bipartisan Problem Solvers Caucus, his voting record aligns more with "far-right obstructionists" like Marjorie Taylor Greene.